kandoan/SaliensAuto/README.md

 "token":"10a654252939d458563215c9fdsa19"
 ```
 Your token is the nonsense path in between two quotes.
 Here is *10a654252939d458563215c9fdsa19*

+# What is Account ID and how to get?
+Account ID is something like *156246521*

+It is used to track your progress while fighting boss.
+It's totally not required for the program to progress.

+To get your Account ID, you can go to [Saliens website](https://steamcommunity.com/saliengame/play/) and search for the line contain **gAccountID**.
+The number in that line is your Account ID.

+You can also go to some steam ID finder site like [this site](https://steamidfinder.com/) to search for your Account ID.
+Your Account ID is **steamID3** on that site.

 # Can I automate multiple accounts with different tokens at the same time with this?
 You absolutely can.
 Just open the program multiple times and make sure to set the token different each time (either by *settoken* command or *\[args]*) then *start* as usual.